Rapid Recap: Evolution and growth of Felix Anudike-Uzomah

 The game versus Texas Tech is a great example.
 Wyatt indicated that the coaches often say that the two points he scored via a safety in Lubbock was what got them back on track a year ago and jump-started their season.

-Felix just took it upon himself to make a play because he was mad and pissed off that the Wildcats were losing.
-Kansas State was behind and he set out to make a play and change the course and did just that.
+Felix just took it upon himself to make a play because he was pissed off that the Wildcats were losing.
+Kansas State was behind so he set out to make a play to change the course and did just that.

 It is about correcting his technique even more and knowing what offenses are doing to him and how to adjust and respond based off of that.
 Knowing when to turn it loose and when to play to his technique will be a key component.

-Wyatt knows everyone will be telling him how good he is and how good he can be pretty regularly.
-He feels that it is his job to keep him humble and driven.
+Wyatt knows everyone will be telling him how good he is and can be on a regular basis.
+The coach feels that it is his job to keep him humble and driven.

 DEPTH